vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/login.md

 Log out from the current profile, removing the current AccessToken and other user data from memory.
 If the current profile is a temporary profile, all personal user information associated with that account will be deleted.

 1. Log out using LoginManager:

     <pre>LoginManager loginManager = LoginManager.GetInstance();
 	await loginManager.LogoutAsync();
 	// User is now logged out and you can log in as another user</pre>

-      <b>IS ASYNCHRONOUS METHOD DESCRIPTION NEEDED?</b>

    <br/>

 # Clearing All Login Information